-Rules governing the manner in which publication is to take place are contained in, inter alia, Chapter 17, section 2 of the SMA and in the Financial Supervisory Authority's Regulations governing operations on trading venues (FFFS 2007:17).
+The rules governing the manner in which publication is to take place are based on, inter alia, Chapter 17, section 2 of the SMA and in the Financial Supervisory Authority's Regulations governing operations on trading venues (FFFS 2007:17).
 In practice, the rules entail that an information distributor must be engaged in order to ensure simultaneous dissemination of the information.
 Distribution exclusively by email directly from the party who is obliged to publish the information is not permitted.

-The second paragraph provides that the information which is to be made public must also be submitted to the Stock Exchange, as well as to the Securities Council and the Financial Supervisory Authority, not later than the same time and date.
+The second paragraph provides that the information which is to be made public must also be submitted to the Marketplace and the Securities Council, not later than the same time and date.